theQRL/qrl-cli/README.md

   -w, --wallet=wallet                      json file of (w)allet from where funds should be sent

 DESCRIPTION
-  Requires a valid QRL wallet file or hexseed/mnemonic and will by default print Kyber and dilithium keys to the console Pass the -c flag to save to a file location and the -b flag to broadcast the keys to the network.
+  Requires a valid QRL wallet file or hexseed/mnemonic and will by default print kyber and dilithium keys to the console Pass the -c flag to save to a file location and the -b flag to broadcast the keys to the network.
   Advanced: you can use a custom defined node to query for status.
 Use the (-g) grpc endpoint.